turingschool/curriculum/source/topics/fundamental_security.markdown

 ## Background

 Security is hard.
-It just takes a mistake in one little place and your entire application can be compromised.
-Many major applications with big teams of experienced engineers have had security problems at one time or another (Github, LinkedIn, Twitter, etc).
+It just takes a single mistake in one little place and your entire application can be compromised.
+Many major applications with teams of experienced engineers have had security problems at one time or another (Github, LinkedIn, Twitter, etc).

 Security is a challenge you can never completely solve, but you can avoid the easy mistakes.

 ### Obscurity

 Many of the attacks below will appear to necessitate knowledge of the code behind the application. *Don't be fooled by security through obscurity*.
-Referring to your "admin" users by the name "admn" might increase the time until your vulnerabilities are found, but it's a delay tactic not prevention.
+Hiding your vulnerabilities might increase the time until they're found, but it's a delay tactic not prevention.

 #### All Source Code Will Be Public

-Even for closed-source projects, you should assume that a malicious user has complete access to your source code.
+Even for closed-source projects, you should *assume* that a malicious user has complete access to your source code.
 You must construct your systems so they can't break in, regardless of knowledge.

 Is that far fetched?
 Imagine you build a successful software business.
 Could one of these happen?